A community for managing partners, GCs and compliance leads

 What harvest-now-decrypt-later means for your client relationships

-Adversaries — primarily nation-state intelligence services, but increasingly well-resourced criminal groups — are capturing encrypted traffic and stored ciphertext today, with the intention of decrypting it once a cryptographically relevant quantum computer (CRQC) arrives.
-Industry consensus places CRQC arrival somewhere between 2030 and 2040.
-The data you protect today is being collected, and the clock on its confidentiality starts now.
+What is happening now is called harvest-now-decrypt-later.
+Adversaries are capturing encrypted traffic and stored ciphertext today, with the intention of decrypting it once a cryptographically relevant quantum computer arrives.
+Industry consensus puts that arrival somewhere between 2030 and 2040.
+The data being collected now is yours.
+The clock on its confidentiality has already started.

-NIST's August 2024 finalisation of FIPS 203 (ML-KEM, key establishment), FIPS 204 (ML-DSA, signatures), and FIPS 205 (SLH-DSA, hash-based signatures) gives us the standards.
+NIST finalised the first post-quantum standards in August 2024: FIPS 203 (ML-KEM, key exchange), FIPS 204 (ML-DSA, digital signatures), FIPS 205 (SLH-DSA, hash-based signatures).
 The UK NCSC has published migration guidance.
-ISO 27001:2022 already expects cryptographic controls to be reviewed against current threat.
-What remains is governance: who in your firm owns the inventory, who signs off the migration plan, who reports to the board.
+ISO 27001:2022 already requires cryptographic controls to be reviewed against emerging threats.
+The standards are settled.
+What remains is governance: who owns the inventory, who signs off the migration plan, who reports to the board.

 The relationship does not break today.
 It breaks the day a client asks what you did between 2024 and 2030 to prepare, and you have no answer.